QuantEcon/lecture-source-py/source/rst/markov_asset.rst

-The one-period risk-free interest rate
+The One-period Risk-free Interest Rate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As before, the stochastic discount factor is :math:`m_{t+1} = \beta g_{t+1}^{-\gamma}`